 Helping you get started on your home ed journey.

 There are a myriad of reasons to decide to home ed.
 Maybe you've decided to 'worldschool' or travel, spend more time together as a family, and facilitate your child's unique interests; you have a child with additional needs, they're being bullied, their mental health is suffering, or they are just less well suited to a school environment.
-The decision to home educate full time is usually arrived at after much thought and research (and often much worry).
+The decision to home-educate full-time usually arrives after much thought and research (and often much worry).
 It requires commitment and a lot of time, and there will be tough days; that's normal.
 Home education tends to be an educational philosophy and lifestyle instead of a short-term solution.

 The first thing you would need to do - if your child is in school - is to deregister them.
-Deregistering is a very simple process (providing it is an English mainstream school, i.e. not a special school, as the process is slightly different for children registered at those).
+Deregistering is a straightforward process (providing it is an English mainstream school, i.e. not a special school, as the process is slightly different for children registered at those).
 You do need consent to deregister from a special or SEN school; you cannot just stop sending your child.
-But this is unnecessary if your child is in a mainstream school with an EHCP - just follow the standard deregistration process.
-It's just a matter of sending a letter (or email) to the headteacher informing them that you are now home-educating; this takes your child’s name off the school register.
-It is then the school's duty to inform the Local Authority, not yours.
+But this is unnecessary if your child is in a mainstream school with an EHCP - follow the standard deregistration process.
+It's just sending a letter (or email) to the headteacher informing them that you are now home-educating; this takes your child’s name off the school register.
+It is then the school's duty to notify the Local Authority, not yours.
 Here is a template letter that you can use.

 You can immediately begin EHE (Elective Home Education); you do not need anyone's permission or need to give any prior notice to the school or attend any exit 'meetings' - but you must do the letter.
 Do remember to get a receipt from the school.
 Once you've deregistered, your legal duty is complete.
 This link has UK deregistration info, including details for Wales, Scotland, and Special Schools (and what to do if the school is difficult): https://educationalfreedom.org.uk/deregistration/